GisungSim/GisungSim.github.io/research-experiment.md

 <b>Optimization of the Squeezing</b><br>
 Of course, _Nothing Comes Easy_.
 Initially, I couldn't immediately measure the squeezing after generating the twin FWM beams.
 I faced many challenges, such as unexpected nonlinear phenomena, significant fluctuations in the four-wave mixing signals, cell window scattering, pump scattering, optical losses, and low quantum efficiency of the detector, among others – issues often not mentioned in papers.

 But I dealt with these problems step by step.
-Such as implementing modifications and enhancements to my experimental setup, stabilizing temperature to suppress the signal fluctuations, resolving the cell window scattering with an advanced heating system, reducing the pump scattering through polarization and spatial filtering, minimizing the optical losses by using more suitable optical components and arrangements, and enhancing the quantum efficiency of our detectors by modifying them with high-efficiency photodetectors.
+Such as implementing modifications and enhancements to my experimental setup, stabilizing temperature to suppress the signal fluctuations, resolving the cell window scattering with an advanced heating system, reducing the pump scattering through polarization and spatial filtering, and minimizing the optical losses by using more suitable optical components and arrangements.

 Moreover, another crucial aspect was optimizing the phase-matching condition to successfully generate the squeezed state.
 By fine-tuning the frequency of each pump and probe-seed beam, adjusting their spatial arrangement and modes, and controlling other parameters like atomic density, I eventually achieved squeezing!!